Intuitionistic Type Theory

 expressing that there are arbitrarily large primes.
 Under the Curry-Howard interpretation this becomes the type \(\Pi m {:} \N.\, \Sigma n {:} \N.\, m \lt n \times \mathrm{Prime}(n)\) of functions which map a number \(m\) to a triple \((n,(p,q))\), where \(n\) is a number, \(p\) is a proof that \(m \lt n\) and \(q\) is a proof that \(n\) is prime.
 This is the proofs as programs principle: a constructive proof that there are arbitrarily large primes becomes a program which given any number produces a larger prime together with proofs that it indeed is larger and indeed is prime.

 Note that the proof which derives a contradiction from the assumption that there is a largest prime is not constructive, since it does not explicitly give a way to compute an even larger prime.
 To turn this proof into a constructive one we have to show explicitly how to construct the larger prime.
-(Since proposition (\ref{prop1}) above is a \(\Pi^0_2\)-formula we can for example use Friedman’s A-translation to turn such a proof in classical arithmetic into a proof in intuitionistic arithmetic and thus into a proof in intuitionistic type theory.)
+(Since proposition (\ref{prop1}) above is a \(\Pi^0_2\)-formula we can use Friedman’s A-translation to turn such a proof in classical arithmetic into a proof in intuitionistic arithmetic and thus into a proof in intuitionistic type theory.)

 3. Basic Intuitionistic Type Theory